-LISTEN NOW: APPLE PODCASTS – SPOTIFY – STITCHER – OTHER
+LISTEN NOW: APPLE PODCASTS – SPOTIFY – GOOGLE – OTHER

 Maintaining a healthy balance between your relationship and business involves setting schedules, having honest communication, and establishing clear boundaries.
 In my latest podcast episode, my husband addresses questions we received via Instagram stories.
 While achieving perfect balance may not be possible, there are steps you can take to prioritize your relationship with your partner and avoid sacrificing it for the sake of your business.
 Here are three key factors that have helped us support each other in both our personal lives and business.